PANAMA HAT CARE & ROLLING GUIDE

-The fedora hat shape has a sharp ‘pinch’ at the front of the crown and can be liable to crack.
-If care is taken when rolling and the hat kept supple by humidifying one should be able to roll both Superior and Fine grade Fedora’s without problem.
+The Fedora hat shape has a sharp ‘pinch’ at the front of the crown and can be prone to cracking.
+If you take care when rolling it and keep the hat supple by humidifying, you should be able to roll both Superior and Fine grade Fedoras without a problem.

 It’s a sun hat, not a rain hat

-Do not wear your panama hat in the rain as excessive moisture will cause you hat to lose its shape.
-If you hat does become wet let it dry as close to original shape as possible and then follow the instructions below to reshape the hat.
+Do not wear your Panama hat in the rain because the excessive moisture will cause your hat to lose its shape.
+If your hat does become wet, let it dry as close to the original shape as possible and then follow the instructions for reshaping your hat.

 Handling Your Hat

-Try not to pinch the front of the crown too much as this is what causes the front to crack.
-It is best to pick the hat up by the brim or by cupping the crown with an open palm.
+Try not to pinch the front of the crown too much because this may cause the front to crack.
+Also, it is better to pick up the hat by the brim or by cupping the crown with an open palm.

 If Your Hat Loses Its Shape

-If your Panama becomes misshapen you should be able to recover the original shape of the hat by lightly steaming it over a boiling kettle and then shaping the hat by hand back to its original form.
-A blow dryer can be used on a low heat setting to dry the hat while you are holding its shape.
+If your Panama hat becomes misshapen, you should be able to get it back to its original shape.
+Lightly steam it over a boiling kettle and then shape it by hand back to its original form.
+Following the reshaping, you can use a blow dryer on a low heat setting to dry your hat.
+Make sure you are holding its shape while you dry it.

-If the brim has becomes misshapen, you may iron the brim under a slightly damp cloth with the iron on a low setting (high heat iron settings can cause burn marks to the hat).
-Then the Panama should then be placed over an appropriately shaped object such as a bowl and leave to regain its shape.
+If the brim has become misshapen, you may iron the brim.
+Set the iron to a medium to low heat setting and iron under a slightly damp cloth.
+Please note: High heat iron settings can cause burn marks on your hat.
+After ironing, place your Panama hat onto an appropriately shaped object such as a bowl.
+Leave it for a while to regain its shape.

-Should your Panama become dirty one should first try to remove dirt by lightly dusting with a dry cloth.
-Should the mark prove stubborn and difficult to remove in this way try using a moist facial or baby wipe.
-This should remove most marks although care should be taken not to rub too hard.
-We recommend to not use soap and water.
+If your Panama hat becomes dirty, try to remove the dirt by lightly dusting it with a dry cloth.
+Please note: Don’t scrub too hard because this may damage the weave.
+If this doesn’t work, try using a moist facial wipe or baby wipe.
+This should remove most marks, although again, care should be taken not to rub or scrub too hard.
+We advise that you do not use soap and water.

-Got a Panama hat that has seen better days?
+Has your Panama hat seen better days?
 We offer a hat restoration service in our Leek store.
-Please get in touch with us and we’ll see what we can do.
+Please get in touch with us and we’ll see whether we can restore it for you.